Legislature(2025 - 2026)GRUENBERG 120

 11:25:55 AM

-Kyle Neumann, staff, Representative Louise Stutes, presented HB
+KYLE NEUMANN, Staff, Representative Louise Stutes, presented HB

-Alaska's Seafood Industry.
-He explained that the proposed bill
+He explained that the proposed bill would provide a one-time

-would provide a one-time temporary investment of approximately
+temporary investment of approximately $3.7 million of state

-$3.7 million of state money to bolster Alaska's Commercial
+money to bolster Alaska's Commercial Fishing and Agriculture

-refinance existing loans and potentially new loans at a reduced
+and potentially new loans at a reduced interest rate of 5.25

-interest rate of 5.25 percent, the same rate currently offered
+percent, the same rate currently offered by the commercial

-199 is a companion bill to SB 156.
+companion bill to SB 156.

 MR. NEUMANN remarked that CFAB was established by the

-legislature in 1978 through AS 44.81 and with this statute the
+legislature in 1978 through AS 44.81, and with this statute the

 state granted CFAB unique authority to lien limited entry